greenm01/ec4x/docs/ec4x_specs.md

 Ship repairs require a Shipyard.
 The cost of repair equals one quarter (25%) of the unit's PC.

-Example: A player wishes to repair a crippled tech-level III Cruiser.
+Example: A player wishes to repair a crippled WEP3 Light Cruiser.
 The cost is:

 ```
-7 * 0.25 = 1.75 PP.
+72.6 * 0.25 = 18.15 PP.
 ```

 The logistics of repairing a ship planet-side and returning it to orbit make it economically infeasible.
 Ships are salvaged at colonies without restriction and earn 50% of the original PC back to the House treasury.